oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      $ zip -r /tmp/mii-sample/model-images/model-in-image__WLS-v2/archive.zip wlsdeploy
      ```

-   - Understanding our staged model files
+   - Understanding our staged model files.

      The WDT model YAML file and properties for this use case have already been staged for you to directory `/tmp/mii-sample/model-in-image__WLS-v2`.